Building a Mini-ITX PC with Teenage Engineering Computer-1 and Apple Studio Display

 While doing further research, I stumbled upon this Reddit post: orangeboy.
 Someone has already built a working version that is compatible with the Apple Studio Display.
 And it seems like you don't need to tackle any complex rocket science stuff.

 But...
-How does it work without any dongle or adapter, etc.?
+How does it work without any converter, etc.?

 Well...